November 26

 Lau says as a journalist she's used to strict deadlines, but it's clear with content creators that time is more of a construct.
 Or rather, timelines can be pushed in order to get exactly the right thing.
 Meetings kept getting pushed up earlier and earlier just so they would actually leave on time.
 The biggest culprits?
 Needing a few extra minutes to get the right take for a piece of content.
 A close second?
 Needing to get their personal look just right.

 Our take?
 Yeah, sounds about right.
 Not to speak in generalities, but most creatives either lose track of time or choose not to prioritize punctuality when it comes to "getting it right."
 There's a reason every creative industry is chock-full of Type A personality manager types who keep the plates spinning.
-Again, that's not to say creators have no respect for time — there just look at the number of actors who also start directing, a job where time management is paramount.
+Again, that's not to say creators have no respect for time — just look at the number of actors who also start directing, a job where time management is paramount.
 But ultimately, creative people often love to take advantage of the moment, even if it means eating in to the time allotted for the next moment.

 You Can't Be Afraid To Look Foolish